 Residents can report illegal driver behaviour online when they see it occurring or request a TPS enforcement blitz.

 The eglintonTOday Complete Streets project continues to include bikeways and public realm upgrades on Eglinton Avenue between Bicknell Avenue (west of Keele Street) and Mount Pleasant Road.
 Some portions of the project have already been installed, and remaining works will follow when the Eglinton Crosstown LRT opens, as authorized by Toronto City Council.
-The timeline for installation in areas most impacted by Eglinton Avenue West/Allen Road traffic congestion is still to be determined.
+The timeline for installation of the remaining segments is still to be determined.
+The section from Bathurst Street to Allen Road will not be installed until after the Eglinton & Allen Intersection Study is complete and may receive modifications depending on the preferred intersection design.

 RapidTO is Toronto’s Surface Network Transportation Plan to provide transit priority lanes on major corridors to improve transit service, which includes Bathurst Street between Lake Shore Blvd and Eglinton Ave West.
 During consultations, residents expressed concern about the impact of any future bus-only lanes on an already congested area.
 At this time RapidTO: Bathurst dedicated streetcar lanes end at Bathurst Station, and bus lanes do not extend further north.